Israel expands West Bank hunt for missing teens, Palestinian killed

 Israeli officials have already cited security coordination with Abbas's Palestinian Authority in the search for the three.

 Hamas, which advocates Israel's destruction, called such cooperation a "poisonous knife in the back of our people".
-Netanyahu has said Hamas members kidnapped the teenagers, which the group has neither confirmed nor denied.
+Netanyahu has said Hamas members kidnapped the teenagers, an allegation the group has neither confirmed nor denied.

 Israeli troops conducted predawn door-to-door searches in six Palestinian towns on Monday, witnesses said.

 Witnesses said several Palestinian lawmakers from Hamas, including parliament speaker Aziz Dweik, were taken into custody.
-The legislature has not convened since 2007 amid a rift between Abbas's Fatah movement and Hamas, which seized the Gaza Strip that year.
+The legislature has not convened since 2007 amid a rift between Hamas, which seized the Gaza Strip that year, and Abbas's Fatah movement.

-Most of the military efforts have been concentrated in the West Bank Palestinian city of Hebron, a Hamas stronghold.
+Most of the military efforts have been concentrated in the West Bank Palestinian city of Hebron, a Hamas stronghold, and Netanyahu was to convene his security cabinet later on Monday.

 An Israeli government official, who spoke on condition of anonymity, said Israel was looking to leverage the search into a wider clampdown on Hamas in the West Bank and was also looking at legal aspects of deporting West Bank Hamas leaders to Gaza.

-(Writing by Maayan Lubell; Additional reporting by Nidal al-Mughrabi in Gaza; Editing by Jeffrey Heller and Sonya Hepinstall)
+(Writing by Maayan Lubell; Additional reporting by Nidal al-Mughrabi in Gaza; Editing by Jeffrey Heller)